grisendo/drupal-twitter_web_intents/README.txt

   * Retweet link field (a tweet given by the current row).
   * Favorite link field (a tweet given by the current row).
   * Follow link field (an account given by the row's current tweet).
-  * Follow link area (configurable Tweeter account to follow, by ID or screen name).
+  * Follow link area (Twiter account to follow, by ID or screen name).

 In each field, all links can be configured as described in Twitter Web Intents documentation page: https://dev.twitter.com/docs/intents, :